grbot/varcall/cram-qc/README.md

 # Intro

 This nextflow pipeline runs `samtools flagstat`, `samtools stats`, `mosdepth` and `verifybamid2` on BAMs/CRAMs and combines the reports in a MultiQC report.

+A combined check file `checks.tsv` is also generated and contains checks done on mapping coverage, duplication levels and freemix values.
+Specify the corresponding thresholds in the nextflow config.
+See `nextflow.NA12878.config`.

 ## Sample sheet format